pepeiborra/gc-benchmarks/README.md

 ![][pauses]

-For the incremental collector we are looking only at the marking pause.
-The standard GC pause lengths are linear with N as expected, and the incremental GC pauses are sub linear with N. In the worst case, the incremental GC pauses are up to six times shorter than the copying GC pauses.
+For the incremental collector the graph is showing the length of the marking pause (1a).
+In the copy collector case, the pause lengths are linear with _N as expected, and the incremental case the pauses are sub linear with N. On average, the incremental GC pauses are between five and six times shorter than the copying GC pauses.
 However, at 100ms, is this short enough?
 I asked Ben Gamari and he said:

 >The Pusher benchmark allocates and retains lots of large objects (namely each message carries a large ByteString).
 > However, the cost of the preparatory GC is linear in the number of large